TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Comparison with previous work and improved scaling relations

 In conclusion, the MFP analysis shows no evidence of structural differences between the SL2S, SLACS, and TDCOSMO samples.
 This does not mean that there is no evolution in the characteristics of the galaxies.
-For example, in Figures~\ref{fig:isomfp} and~\ref{fig:gammamfp} the SL2S galaxies tend to have smaller effective radii, generally consistent with the finding that early type galaxies have smaller sizes at high redshift that in the local universe for a given stellar mass \citep[e.g.,][]{Vd10}. \citet{Sonnenfeld15} found that the fraction of dark matter within the inner 5 kpc increases with redshift, and Sheu et al. (2025, submitted) also found mild evidence for evolution.
-However, this work shows that galaxies evolve within the lensing mass plane.
-An example of a mechanism that moves galaxies along the lensing mass plane is the 'envelope accretion' recently considered by \citet{Nipoti2025} in addition to the standard major and minor mergers.
+For example, in Figs.~\ref{fig:isomfp} and~\ref{fig:gammamfp}, the SL2S galaxies tend to have smaller effective radii, which is generally consistent with the finding that early-type galaxies have smaller sizes at high redshift than in the local Universe for a given stellar mass \citep[e.g.,][]{Vd10}. \citet{Sonnenfeld15} found that the fraction of dark matter within the inner 5 kpc increases with redshift, and \citet{William_2025_dinos_2} also found mild evidence for evolution.
+We showed, however, that galaxies evolve within the lensing-mass fundamental plane.
+An example of a mechanism that moves galaxies along the lensing-mass plane is the so-called envelope accretion that was recently considered by \citet{Nipoti2025} in addition to the standard major and minor mergers.
 Envelope accretion describes the case in which diffuse satellites are completely disrupted in the galaxy outskirts.
-As show in Figure~\ref{fig:isomf-theory}, tantalizingly, the model proposed by \citet{Nipoti2025} predicts that envelope accretion makes galaxies evolve along the lensing mass plane, almost exactly.
-Similar results are obtained for the generalized mass plane with free mass density slopes.
+As shown in Fig.~\ref{fig:isomf-theory}, the model proposed by \citet{Nipoti2025} tantalizingly predicts that envelope accretion causes galaxies to evolve almost exactly along the lensing-mass plane.
+Similar results were obtained for the generalized mass plane with free mass-density slopes.
+For comparison, we show in the same figure the predicted evolution of galaxies that grow in mass by a factor of two via either minor merging with a mass ratio 1/10 or by equal-mass major dry merging, as predicted by standard toy models (e.g., \citealt{Nipoti2025}).
+The galaxy follows paths that lie almost parallel to the isothermal MP in these cases as well.
+However, they form slightly larger angles with the isothermal MP than the angle that formed by the path predicted by the envelope-accretion model.
 A full comparison with galaxy evolution models is beyond the scope of this paper and is left for future work.